XinFinOrg/BlockDegree/README.md

 - [x] Notify users on 1 HR gap between giving exams ( Not required )
 - [x] Track the course visits of the users
 - [x] Set up user profile, must include { photo, email, name, education details }
-- [ ] Setup two different certis one according to Uni. pattern, one including details of the user+exam
+- [ ] Setup two different certis one according to Uni. pattern, one including details of the user+exam ( UI )